1905 - 1981

 Some of his later work touched the feelings evoked by events in his life and had a particular resonance with those who shared his experiences.
 His poem Stillborn is written in the voice of a mother who wonders if ‘you rejected us?’ and is still widely used by groups supporting people who have experienced a still birth.

-Have you read one of Dennis Potter's novels?
+Have you read one of Leonard Clark's books or poems?
 Write a review - short or long - and send it us via our contact page and we will put it here.